codesandbox/codesandbox-client/packages/homepage/content/docs/2-embedding.md

 You can also use CodeSandbox to show code examples, with highlighted lines.
 This is only supported with the CodeMirror editor currently:

 `https://codesandbox.io/embed/new?codemirror=1&highlights=11,12,13,14`

+Use this code to embed:

+`<iframe src="https://codesandbox.io/embed/new?codemirror=1&highlights=11,12,13,14" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>`

+That will give to a result like this:

 <iframe src="https://codesandbox.io/embed/new?codemirror=1&highlights=11,12,13,14" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>